KilianMichiels/Thesis/README.md

 /Double1_IOS/With_ROS/FacialRecognition_With_ROS:

-    - Run 'pod install' in the working directory.
+    - Run `pod install` in the working directory.
     - Open FacialRecognition.xcworkspace in XCode.
 (Don't run it yet!)
     - Start your virtual machine with Ubuntu and ROS.
     -